An Overview of Sustiva (Efavirenz, Stocrin)

 For more information on how to take efavirenz, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 What Should I Do If I Forget a Dose?

-If you miss a dose of efavirenz, take the missed dose right away.
+If you miss a dose of efavirenz, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.
-If you need help planning the best time to take your medicine, ask your health care provider or pharmacist.

 What Side Effects Can Efavirenz Cause?

 Efavirenz may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.